Afro-Palestinians: Modern times

-By contrast, Ali Jiddah, a tour guide and also a former member of the PFLP, has stated he personally never experienced prejudice over his skin colour from Palestinian Arabs, claiming Afro-Palestinians enjoy a special status for their contributions to the Palestinian struggle.
+Ali Jiddah, a tour guide and also a former member of the PFLP, has stated that he personally never experienced prejudice over his skin colour from Palestinian Arabs, claiming Afro-Palestinians enjoy a special status for their contributions to the Palestinian struggle.
 Fatima Barnawi, of mixed Nigerian-Palestinian descent, was the first Palestinian woman to be arrested on terrorism charges for attempting to bomb a movie theater in downtown Jerusalem in 1967.
 Although the bomb failed to explode, she was sentenced to 30 years in prison, ultimately serving only ten.
 Jiddah placed four grenades on Strauss Street in a 1968 attack in downtown Jerusalem, wounding nine Israeli civilians.
 His cousin Mahmoud likewise committed a similar attack.
 Both men served 17 years in prison before being released in a prisoner swap in 1985.

+A 2018 story on Mohammad Obaid, a Dabke performer displaced from his ancestral home in Beersheba, described the racism he experienced in Gazan Palestinian communities, saying that he had to be "the best dancer" and work twice as hard to join his dabke team.
+Obaid noted increasing discrimination from police.
+At the time, there were an estimated 11,000 Afro-Palestinians living in Gaza City's Al Jalla’a district, in a neighborhood called “Al Abeed,” a reference to the history of slavery.

-According to Jiddah, any racism by Palestinian Arabs could be blamed on ignorance, claiming he had experienced similar prejudice from Israelis.
+According to Jiddah, any racism by Palestinian Arabs could be blamed on ignorance, claiming that he had experienced similar prejudice from Israelis.
 "We Afro-Palestinians are dually oppressed, as Palestinians and because of our color the Israelis call us 'kushis.'"
 According to Mahmoud, Israeli police are the main perpetrators of racism against the community.
 In 2022, Mohammed Firawi was released from prison after five years for allegedly throwing stones at Israeli police.
 The community celebrated his return to the African Quarter, which was cited as cause for his subsequent re-arrest and week-long expulsion from Jerusalem.

+Afro-Palestinians also experience bureaucratic obstacles in travel and identification cards.
+Qous (also spelled Qaws) is not an Israeli citizen, cannot apply for a Chadian passport without surrendering Jerusalem residency, and is also ineligible for French or Jordanian papers.
+In addition, checkpoints have increased around Bab al-Majlis and effectively seal off the neighborhood.
+As a result, the community experiences greater harassment from security and has also experienced significant economic loss without tourist traffic.